maazmalik2004/Lattice/README.md

 Usage
 Running the Simulations
 Open BlueJ and load the project.
-Navigate to the Latticenew package.
+Navigate to the Lattice package.
 Open the desired master program (e.g., rotatingTranslatingTetrahedron, rotatingTranslatingCube, PlanetRevolution, bouncingBall).
 Right-click on the program class and select "void main(String[] args)" to execute the simulation.
 Customizing Simulations